FBoucher/stream-projects/_posts/2020-08-07-Stream120-Cloudbot-celebrating500.md

 ---
 layout: post
-title: Stream 120 Cloudbot celebrating500
+title: Stream 120 - Celebrating 500 followers - And working on the Chat bot
 date: 2020-08-07
 categories: stream
 ---

-# 2020-08-07 - Stream 120 Celebrating 500 followers - And working on the Chat bot

 ## Summary
--

 In this live stream session, Frank is celebrating his 500 Twitch followers and working on the chat bot.
 This week task is to save and load the project information.